About Tollesboro

 The Tollesboro Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Lewis County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Tollesboro, Kentucky residents are available through the local police department and authorized providers in Lewis County.
+Fingerprinting services for Tollesboro, Kentucky residents are available through local police (where present) and authorized providers in Lewis County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Tollesboro Police Department or Lewis County Sheriff's Office for scheduling and fees.

-Property records for Tollesboro, Kentucky are maintained by the Lewis Property Valuation Administrator's Office and the Lewis County County Clerk.
+Property records for Tollesboro, Kentucky are maintained by the Lewis Property Valuation Administrator's Office and the Lewis County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Lewis County, including parcels in Tollesboro.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Lewis County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Lewis County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Kentucky counties provide online property record searches through their county websites.
-For in-person requests, visit the Lewis County offices at the county courthouse.
 The Lewis County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Tollesboro, Kentucky residents are available through both county and state offices.
 The Kentucky Cabinet for Health and Family Services, Vital Statistics, located in Frankfort, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Kentucky.
 Orders can be placed online, by mail, or in person.
 Locally, the Lewis County Clerk's office issues marriage licenses and maintains marriage records for Lewis County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.